kamuz/top-wordpress/readme.md

 * [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) - manage multiple contact forms and you can customize the form and the mail contents flexibly with simple markup
 * [WordPress GitHub Sync](https://wordpress.org/plugins/wp-github-sync/) - sync content with a GitHub repository

-## Page Builder and widgets

-* Visual Composer - most popular page builder
-* Widgetkit - an easy-to-use widget creator

-## Custom Post Type and Metaboxes
+## Custom Post Type, Page Builder and Metaboxes

-* [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) - custom fields to your site with custom meta boxes that your users can effortlessly input data into
+* [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) - custom fields to your site with custom meta boxes
-* [GenerateWP](https://generatewp.com/generator/) - the easiest and the fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's

 ## Images